 If this list seems overwhelming, remember the PORA technique: pick up to three or four details you want to work on and rotate your attention, just following the step by step guide.
-My book describes what good relaxed technique looks, feels and sounds like.
+My Music Theory book describes what good relaxed technique looks, feels and sounds like.
 And here is a handy one-sheet to post on your wall.

 If it looks tense, it likely is tense and will sound tense.
 The same is true of the opposite: if it looks relaxed the music can flow.
 And if you look like you are having a great time (rather than appearing to be fighting with the instrument) the audience and fellow musicians will pick up on it.

-Here are a few more advanced technique exercises from our course.
+Here are a few more advanced technique exercises from our Music Theory course.
 Step by step exercises over the course of 20 units lead you there… and they can even sound pretty and double as theory and note finding exercises!